sblauth/sblauth.github.io/source/publications.rst

                 .. code-block:: bibtex

                     @Article{Andres2020Identification,
-                      author   = {Andres, Matthias and Blauth, Sebastian and Leith\"{a}user, Christian and Siedow, Norbert}, journal  = {J. Math.
+                      author   = {Andres, Matthias and Blauth, Sebastian and Leith{\"a}user, Christian and Siedow, Norbert}, journal  = {J. Math.
 Ind.},
                       title    = {{Identification of the blood perfusion rate for laser-induced thermotherapy in the liver}}, year     = {2020},